SashaKuechenmeister1/GE1-Assignment/README.md

 # Project Title:

-Name: Sasha Kuechenmeister
+Name: Sasha Kuechenmeister <br />
 Student Number: C18404082

 # Description of the project

-For my 2021-2022 Games Engine 1 assignnment I am planning on creating an awe inspiring audio visualiser which will be displayed on/through a procedurally generated terrain.
+For my 2021-2022 Games Engine 1 assignnment I am planning <br />
+on creating an awe inspiring audio visualiser which will be <br />
+displayed on/through a procedurally generated terrain. <br />